-3Arts Residency Fellowships at UIC in Brief
+3Arts/Bodies of Work Residency Fellowships in Brief

 Our Fellowships offer Deaf and disabled artists the opportunity to explore their creativity in the context of a supportive community.
 Artists in the Chicago area are identified in a process that involves recommendations from a wide network and are offered this opportunity based on their interest in exploring the relationship between their disability experience and their artistry.